jjasghar/chef-jenkins-vagrant/README.md

 chef-jenkins-vagrant
 ====================

 My "recipe" how I got Chef Jenkins and Vagrant to play nice.
+After watching specificly this (http://www.youtube.com/watch?v=h_IEfNklzW4) video, I realized I could do this.
+I searched high and low for a way to bulid this stack, and nothing.
+I decided to create a way to centralize my notes and hopefully give this out to the community.
+Please if you have suggestions or commens PRs or emails to my github email address are more than welcome.

 Things you need
 ===============